Underneath (Code Orange album): Background and recording

 Frontman Jami Morgan said that the album "was a 24-hour-a-day obsession for us for about two years".
 This led Code Orange to cancel a European tour cycle in 2019, including an appearance at England's Bloodstock Open Air, in order to focus solely on writing and recording.
 The band reached out to prolific producer and musician Chris Vrenna through the album's producer Nick Raskulinecz, who helped Eric Balderose in the electronics, the arrangement of the many layers of production and the use of white noise.
 The album was also produced by Jami Morgan and co-produced by Will Yip.
 Yip also helped produce the band's previous album.
 Reba Meyers had to readapt her guitar work to imitate electronic instruments, and she also recorded many unusual sounds which they mixed with samples, making a "bank of" them used in different songs.
 Morgan further commented that writing Underneath "was like a factory… everyone [was] working towards this goal."

 While making the album, Morgan regularly talked to and sent material of Underneath to his friend Greg Puciato of the Dillinger Escape Plan and the Black Queen, who gave him feedback on it.
 The singer was one of the first people to hear the record, and Morgan called him a "mentor".

 Composition

-Musically, Underneath has been described as metalcore, hardcore punk, industrial, industrial metal, alternative rock, alternative metal, grunge, nu metal, industrial hardcore, metallic hardcore, screamo, thrash metal, sludge metal, math rock, and classic rock.
+Musically, Underneath has been described as metalcore, industrial metal, hardcore punk, alternative rock, alternative metal, grunge, nu metal, industrial hardcore, industrial, metallic hardcore, screamo, thrash metal, sludge metal, math rock, and classic rock.
 The album utilizes pauses, glitches, distorted screams, and static.